JetBrains/kotlin-web-site/docs/topics/gradle.md

   ```

   > Gradle ignores these properties if all the following conditions are satisfied:
-  > * Gradle uses JDK 1.9 or higher.
+  > * Gradle is using JDK 1.9 or higher.
   > * The version of Gradle is between 7.0 and 7.1.1 inclusively.
   > * Gradle compiles Kotlin DSL scripts.
   > * There is no running Kotlin daemon.